Joel Dexter: 2016–2024

-Police officer Ryan Knight (Duncan James) questions Joel (now played by Rory Douglas Speed) about Warren's role in the murder investigation of Patrick Blake (Jeremy Sheffield).
+Police officer Ryan Knight (Duncan James) questions Joel (now Rory Douglas-Speed) about Warren's role in the murder investigation of Patrick Blake (Jeremy Sheffield).
 Ryan knows Joel because he had previously spared Joel from drug charges.
 Joel reconnects with Warren before revealing himself as a practicing vicar.
 Joel later becomes a target by Patrick's daughter and Warren's girlfriend Sienna Blake (Anna Passey), who blames Warren for the death of her daughter Nico Blake (Persephone Swales-Dawson).
 Using a false name, Sienna tells him that she wants revenge on an abusive boyfriend who was responsible for her daughter's death, visiting the church regularly and growing closer to Joel.
 She invites him to a bar and tries to kiss him, but he rejects her.
 Subsequently, Sienna tricks Warren into thinking that she is being stalked by a man from the church.
 Whilst looking for the "stalker", Warren meets Joel again and they begin to revive their relationship.

 After Joel discovers Sienna's true identity, she knocks him unconscious with his motorbike helmet and drags him into the garage, and accidentally sets the garage on fire.
 Warren soon discovers Sienna has trapped Joel in the flames.
 When Warren attempts to save Joel, the garage explodes and injures Sienna and Warren.
 The latter races back into the flames to save Joel from death.
 Sienna apologizes and tries to help Joel when his former friend from prison, Shane Sweeney (Lanre Malaolu) starts blackmailing him.
 It is revealed that Shane has a video of Joel, alongside Bart, giving his aunt Katy Fox (Hannah Tointon) drugs which resulted in an overdose that killed her.
 Shane threatens to show Warren the video if Joel doesn't give him money.
 Sienna later discovers that Shane is blackmailing him and frames Shane for kidnapping her, causing him to flee Hollyoaks but he sends Warren the video.
 Joel manages to delete it on time.
 Joel lies that Bart gave Katy the drug that killed her and Warren plans to kill Bart.
 Joel gives Bart money to flee Hollyoaks for good.
 Joel panics when he finds out that Warren murdered Bart and decides to tell the police.
 However, Sienna convinces him not too because she is pregnant with his twins.